 Almost uniformly, though, potential employers view the competition for the position as being over once they make an offer.
 There may very well have been several qualified physicians vying for that position.
 The employer may have sifted through a large number of curricula vitae.
 It’s possible that more than one potential candidate was flown in for interviews.
 Nevertheless, when a physician employment agreement offer is extended, most employers view the selection process as over.
 If the potential employer is acting in good faith, it has made its decision by the time the physician employment agreement offer is tendered.

 The bottom line here is that you should not be concerned about the employer’s reaction to a legal review of a physician employment agreement.
 Nor should you be concerned about the employer’s reaction to citing MGMA benchmarks in a physician employment agreement review.
-By all means, don’t hesitate to get a physician employment agreement review.
+By all means, don’t hesitate to get a physician contract review and a MGMA compensation analysis.
 But, most importantly, relax – the competition has been won!

 To learn more about the critical issues to be aware of when negotiating a physician employment agreement, you can see my podcast of the 4 most common traps in physician employment agreements, my physician employment agreement checklist or, for the most extensive discussion of the topic, my book on physician employment agreements.
 For specific information on topics you might be interested in, see my posts about physician productivity compensation, MGMA compensation analysis, medical record provisions in physician employment agreements, letters of intent in physician contracts, physician covenants not to compete, and call coverage requirements.

 If you have an agreement you would like us to review, you can start your review here.
 We can also provide a free consultation to talk about how we can help.